Skip to content

 3.3.2 Available Methods

-The SearchGoogleFree provides the following callable method:
+The GoogleFreeSearchToolkit provides the following callable tool:

 Description: Searches Google for content matching the query without requiring an API key.